keolo/keolo-com/content/about.md

 ## Leadership Style

-As a Fractional CTO, I partner with founders and CEOs to turn vision into compliant, revenue-ready product quickly.
+As a Partner & Fractional CTO at <a href="https://aliveness.ventures" target="_blank" rel="noopener noreferrer">Aliveness Ventures</a>, I collaborate with founders and CEOs to turn vision into compliant, revenue-ready product quickly.
 My style blends psychological safety with radical candor: the team feels safe to question and experiment, yet we challenge assumptions early so we can iterate fast.

 Every decision starts with the user and hard data, favoring simple, well-documented architectures that scale gracefully and remain easy to maintain while meeting the highest security and privacy bars.
 I automate the rote, instrument quality, and run transparent, continuous release cadences that keep momentum high and surprises low.